kaarelkaarelson/Effective-Vim/README.md

-# Vi
+# Vim

-Here is all my Vim study material grouped by different environments.
+Here is vim study material grouped by different usages.